My trek to Machu Picchu with Ian Taylor Trekking: by John Frazer

 First of all, thank you all for your training advice, and guidance in helping me take one step at a time.
 I have a dream of climbing Island Peak and glad I took your advice to start taking smaller steps to achieve my ultimate goal.
 It wasn’t hard to convince me to undertake this trek to Machu Picchu.
 As a kid I was fascinated with the lost city of the Inca’s and Peru has long been on my mind.
 Time was an issue for me, a business owner with kids of my own.
 I knew I would have to find time to prepare and glad I took your advice as I enjoyed it all the more.

 I got out to the hills once a month sometimes twice a month carrying 6kg – 10kg for 3 – 5 hours.
-I also did a lot of walking up hill on the treadmill, cycling, walking, light jogging and tried to be active 3 times a week.
+I also did a lot of walking up hill on the stair master, cycling, walking, light jogging and tried to be active 3 times a week.
 I wasn’t a big fan of the training but glad now I followed the advice and now know how to develop this for my next trek and climb.

 It’s a long way to Peru, we rested in Lima for the night before heading to Cusco, which was one of the coolest cities I have ever been too.
 Culture, history, ancient ruins, quaint back streets and magical vibe.
 The restaurants were great and the company wasn’t bad either.
 I did notice the lack of oxygen straight away and drank 5 liters of water that day.
 We strolled around and took it easy that day, a little shopping and getting a feel for the people and this impressive city.

 The following day we headed to the sacred valley on a full day tour.
 We were so glad we had the extra day for acclimatization and this valley is nothing short of spectacular.
 Learning about the how the Inca’s constructed these buildings, managed the landscape and developed cutting edge technology, at the time of course.
 I had a great day and glad to have that extra day to relax and experience more of the country.